Heriberto-Juarez/React-Gallery/README.md

 ![preview](https://i.imgur.com/LFJeaaR.png)

-## A Component to add a Gallery to your React Projet.
+## A Component to add a Gallery to your React Projet

 This is a very simple but powerful react component that allows you to add a gallery with different cool features.